 I'd also like to know what happened to her daughter -- Nannie was probably a nickname because I cannot follow her into the 1930 census.

 I am hoping some of the living family members may remember Nora and be able to fill in the spaces for us.
-We think this part of my husband's family may have been estranged??
+This part of my husband's family may have been estranged??
 We are seeking family history/genealogy and would like to make the connections to my husband's ancestry, no matter what the story.
-IF there was some kind of estrangement or unpleasantness, it's simply past history now.
+IF there was some kind of estrangement, it's simply past history now.

 Therefore, with humble heart, I ask those Padgetts of Carroll and Grayson Counties in Virginia to check their lineage tree for Nora's name.
 Please share what you know.

 Thank you for reading my plea for assistance.
-I truly hope to find a living relative who can tell us what happened to Nora (and her daughter) after 1920... at least someone who can offer her death and burial information.
+I truly hope to find a living relative who can tell us what happened to Nora after 1920... at least someone who can offer her death and burial information.

 If you are still reading my message, may God bless you in your genealogical search this fine day! :-)